lpercivalDEV/coffee-app-with-login/README.md

 This is a node.js and express application I made that allows baristas to login or create an account, submit customer orders, and check orders off as complete.

 ## Installation
+1. Open your terminal/shell.
-1. Clone repo
+2. Clone my repo by typing in `git clone https://github.com/lpercivalDEV/coffee-app-with-login.git`
-2. run `npm install`
+3. run `npm install`

 ## Usage
 1. run `node server.js`